 The Water Tower is one of the few structures in the center of Chicago that survived the Great Fire of 1871.
 The 55 m high Water Tower was built in 1869 as a pumping station.
 The architect William W. Boyington was inspired by the design of English castles.
-The bright limestone is reminiscent of the Tower of London, the narrow tower more like a lighthouse.
-The neo-Gothic style made for a lot of ridicule and rejection.
+The bright limestone is a reminiscent of the Tower of London, but the narrow structure looks like a lighthouse.
+The neo-Gothic style was ridiculed and rejected by the people.
 But because the building survived the Great Fire, it became the landmark of Chicago.
 Today, the Water Tower is the most famous attraction in Chicago.
-The building houses the tourist information office and the municipal art gallery.
+The building houses the tourist information office and the art gallery of Chicago.

-The Federal Plaza is a place where three buildings of Mies van der Rohe stand.
-Two office towers and a low-rise building in which a post office is located.
-The rectangular space is determined by the black facades of the architecture.
-The sculpture Flamingo by Alexander Calder skilfully contrasts with the rectangular cubes of the buildings of Mies with their round steel arches.
-The 16-meter-high flamingo also stands out clearly from the environment because of its orange-red color.
-The Federal Plaza was opened in 1974, the Flamingo of Calder was completed in 1973.
-The Federal Plaza is a total artwork of architecture, space and art.
+The Federal Plaza is a square with three buildings by Ludwig Mies van der Rohe.
+Two office towers and a flat building with a post office.
+The rectangular space is determined by the black facades of the buildings.
+The sculpture Flamingo by Alexander Calder skilfully contrasts with their round steel arches, with the rectangular cubes of the architecture.
+The 16-meter-high flamingo also stands out clearly from the environment because of its orange-red color called "calder red".
+The Federal Plaza was opened in 1974, the Flamingo was completed in 1973.
+The Federal Plaza is an graet artwork of architecture, space and sculpture.

-The Chicago Board of Trade futures exchange was founded in 1848 because agricultural products are perishable commodities, so it is better to sell them early as futures.
+The Chicago Board of Trade was founded in 1848 because agricultural products are perishable commodities, so it is better to sell them early as futures.
 In addition, you can adjust the production to the market.
-For the Midwest, Chicago is the gateway to the world.
-Here, goods were loaded onto ships and distributed across the Great Lakes across North America.
-Later, the railroad took over this transport.
-This made Chicago the largest slaughterhouse in America because it is easier to transport meat than live animals.
+For the Midwest, Chicago was the gateway to the world.
+Goods were loaded on ships and distributed via the Great Lakes across North America.
+Then the railroad took over this kind of transport.
+This made Chicago a great city and the largest slaughterhouse in America, because it is easier to transport meat than live animals.

-The Chicago Board of Trade Building was built in 1930 by architects Holabird & Root.
-The Art Deco architecture is reminiscent of the Empire State Building in New York, which, however, was completed in 1931.
-The Chicago Board of Trade Building, with its 184 m to 1965, was the tallest skyscraper in Chicago.
-On the top stands a 9.5 m high statue of the Roman goddess of fertility Ceres.
-In 1980, an extension by Helmut Jahn was built on the south side, referring to the architecture of the main building.
+The Chicago Board of Trade Building was constructed in 1930 by the architects Holabird & Root.
+The Art Deco architecture is simular to the Empire State Building in New York, which was completed in 1931.
+The skyscraper with a hight of 184 m, was the tallest skyscraper in Chicago until 1965.
+On the roof top stands a 9.5 m high statue of the Roman goddess of fertility Ceres.
+An extension by architect Helmut Jahn was built on the south side in 1980, referring to the architecture of the main building.

-In the building are several trading rooms, the so-called Pits (English for pit or parquet).
-By now, most of the Chicago Mercantile Exchange (CMEGroup) trading is done electronically.
+There are several trading rooms in the tower, called Pits.
+But most of the trading at the Chicago Mercantile Exchange (CMEGroup) is done electronically.

-The Chicago Theater is one of Chicago's most famous attractions.
-The lettering CHICAGO in front of the building has become a trademark of the city.
-When Chicago plays a major role in movies, it almost always has that signature, like the Hoolywood Sign in Los Angeles.
-Behind the middle C is a circle of light with a Y, this is not a peace symbol, but represents the confluence of the Chicago River with the Ship Canal at Wolf Point dar.
-At its opening in 1921 was the cinema Balaban and Katz Chicago Theater.
+The Chicago Theater is one of Chicago's most famous sights.
+The marquee with CHICAGO in front of the building, has become a trademark of the city.
+When Chicago plays a major role in a movie, this building is shown on the screen, it is a signature, just like the Hoolywood Sign in Los Angeles.
+Behind the letter C in the middle, is a circle of light with a Y. This is not a peace symbol or something, but represents the confluence of the Chicago River with the Ship Canal at Wolf Point.
+At its opening in 1921, the cinema was called Balaban and Katz Chicago Theater.
 After the theater got new owners and was no longer used as a cinema, the name was reduced to Chicago Theater.

-The building was designed by architects Rapp and Rapp of Chicago, who then built more than 30 theaters in the United States.
-The Great Hall accommodates 3,600 spectators and is currently used for concerts.
+The building was designed by the architects Rapp and Rapp from Chicago, who then built more than 30 movie theaters in the United States.
+The theatre accommodates 3,600 spectators and is now used for concerts.

 The Cloud Gate sculpture by Anish Kapoor has quickly become one of Chicago's top attractions.
-Because of its bean shape, the artwork is also called The Bean.
+Because of its shape, the artwork is also called The Bean.
 The sculpture was welded together from highly polished stainless steel plates, reflecting the Chicago skyline.
-The Cloud Gate was installed in Millenium Park in 2006 and weighs around 100 t.
-It is 13 m high, 10 wide and 20 m long.
-The Cloud Gate is especially popular with Instagram as a selfie background.
+The Cloud Gate was installed at Millenium Park in 2006 and weighs around 100 t.
+The Bean is 13 m high, 10 wide and 20 m long.
+The Cloud Gate is especially popular among Instagram users and as background for selfies.

 Another artwork in public space was designed by Marc Chagall.
-His work Four Seasons faces the Chase Bank corner Dearborn / Monroe.
-The colored mosaic is located on a 21 m long, 4 m high and 3 m wide block.
+His work Four Seasons faces the Chase Bank at Dearborn / Monroe.
+The colored mosaic is on a 21 m long, 4 m high and 3 m wide block.
 The sculpture of the Russian-French artist was donated by the Frederick H. Prince Foundation.
-Prince was the owner of Armor and Company, one of the largest meat factories in the USA.
+Prince was the owner of Armor and Company, one of the largest meat producers in the USA.

-The artwork has been outdoors since its inauguration in 1974.
-The weather has added to the Four Seasons, so the sculpture had to be renovated in 1994 and got a protective glass roof.
+The artwork has been outdoor since its inauguration in 1974.
+The weather has harmed the Four Seasons, so the sculpture had to be renovated in 1994 and got a protective glass roof.

 Tip: Marc Cahagall also designed the colorful windows at the Art Institute of Chicago.

 The Navy Pier is one of the tourist attraction of Chicago.
-The pier is about 1 kilometer into Lake Michigan and has restaurants, museums, shops and a Ferris wheel.
-Shoreline Water Taxi boats also start from here, connecting the Navy Pier with another mooring station on the lake.
+The pier stretches about 1 kilometer into Lake Michigan and has restaurants, museums, shops and a Ferris wheel.
+The Shoreline Water Taxi boats also start from here, connecting the Navy Pier with another mooring station on the lake.
 The Navy Pier is an amusement park in the water.
-The concept was created by Daniel Burnham, who had designed a continuous landscaping and leisure area on Lake Michigan with his 1909 Plan of Chicago.
-Chicago owes its beaches and lakeside parks to it.
+The concept was created by Daniel Burnham, who had designed a continuous landscaping and leisure area on Lake Michigan, in his Plan of Chicago from 1909.
+Chicago owes its beaches and lakeside parks to this great vision.
 The Navy Pier was opened in 1916.

 Daniel Burnham also designed the Flatiron Building in New York.
-A man with visions that you hardly find today.
 A quote from Burnham reads: No small plans!
 They have no magic to stir men's blood!

 In Chicago, there are many great works of art on squares in front of skyscrapers.
-The Picasso was the first large-scale sculpture in Chicago.
-The sculpture by Pablo Picasso was unveiled in 1967 at Daley Plaza.
-The course was created together with the Chicago Civic Center (today Richard J. Daley Center).
+The Picasso was the first large-scale sculpture on public space in Chicago.
+The sculpture by Pablo Picasso was unveiled in 1967 on Daley Plaza.
+The square was created with the construction of the Chicago Civic Center (today Richard J. Daley Center).
 The skyscraper of C.F.
-Murphy, SOM and other architects are very reminiscent of the office towers of Mies van der Rohe, but there is one crucial difference - the Chicago Civic Center is not black.
-Here, a new material was introduced to the architecture, the Cortenstahl.
-The steel rusts and protects itself against corrosion.
+Murphy, SOM and other architects is a reminiscent of the office towers by Mies van der Rohe, but there is one crucial difference - the Chicago Civic Center is not black.
+A new material was introduced to the architecture, the Cor-Ten ssteel.
+The steel rusts and protects itself this way against corrosion.

-Pablo Picasso uses the same material for his 15m high sculpture, which bears no title.
+Pablo Picasso uses the same material for his 15m high sculpture, which has no title.
 This inevitably led to speculation about what the artwork represents.
-The speculations range from Afghan hound, baboon head, bird, aardvark, Anubis to Sylvette David, a model of Picasso.
-Since the artwork has no name, it is called only The Picasso.
-The artist did not take any fee even though he was offered $ 100,000.
+The speculations range from Afghan hound, baboon head, a bird, aardvark, Anubis to Sylvette David, a model of Picasso.
+Since the artwork has no name, it is just called The Picasso.
+The artist did not take any fee, even though he was offered $ 100,000.

-The architect Luis Henri Sullivan was a representative of the Chicago School, which had formed after the Great Fire in 1871.
-Their buildings were built as fire-resistant steel skeleton buildings, enabling large shop windows on the ground floor.
-Also the office floors could get bigger windows.
+The architect Luis Henri Sullivan was a representative of the Chicago School, which had formed after the Great Fire of 1871.
+Their structures were built as fire-resistant steel skeleton buildings, enabling large shop windows on the ground floor.
+The office floors got bigger windows too.
 The Sullivan Center was the prototype of this construction and was built in 1904 for the department store Schlesinger & Mayer.
-It was sold to Carson Prie Scott in the same year.
-The Carson Prie Scott Building was renamed the Sullivan Center in 2007.
-The building is considered the most beautiful department store in the city due to the filigree cast-iron Jugendstilecke.
+But it was sold to Carson Prie Scott in the same year.
+The Carson Prie Scott Building was renamed Sullivan Center in 2007.
+The building is considered the most beautiful department store in Chicago due to the filigree cast-iron entrance.

 The sculpture Monument with Standing Beast by Jean Dubuffet stands in front of the James R. Thompson Center by Helmut Jahn.
 The sculpture made of fiberglass was unveiled in 1984 and is about 9 m high.
-The white structure from the Hourloupe series, with black borders, represents an animal, a gate, a tree and architecture.
-You can not really see that.
-The vernacular therefore calls the work "Snoopy in a bender".
+The white structure from the Hourloupe series with black edging, represents an animal, a gate, a tree and architecture.
+You can not really identify these figures.
+The people of Chicago just call it "Snoopy in a bender".